7 Recommended Fantasy Books for Your Reading List

 Fantasy is one of the best genres out there.
 It's limitless, exciting, and some stories can stay with you forever.

 We've all heard of The Lord of the Rings and Harry Potter, but there is a goldmine of incredible fantasy books out there that are still relatively unknown.
 Unfortunately, it is impossible for all of them to get the attention they deserve.
-I compiled this list of seven awesome fantasy books which I've read and loved, and I want to share with you.
+I compiled this list of seven awesome fantasy books that I've read and loved, and I want to share with you.
 Take a look!

 1. The Assassin's Remorse by J.M.D.
 Reid